 After all these years I’m still so steamed at Steve I forget how beautiful his movie and how achingly beautiful the music is.

-To get a glimpse of Steve’s movie starring Jeremy Irons, read my post on Waterland below.
+To get a glimpse of Steve’s movie starring Jeremy Irons, read my post on Waterland above.
 PS 8 January 2019: I posted, then just as quickly removed, a pretty snarky photo of Steve just now.
 Can’t keep beating my fists on his chest, he’s gone, completely gone…body, mind, spirit, everything…

 As I remarked earlier, I will go almost anywhere my beloved leads me, and it was a remark of John’s that led me to this movie, which in 1995 was released to much acclaim in England but neglected and devalued in the States when it was shown here a year later.
-When asked by The Telegraph about his early musical influences, said John Wilson, “Brass bands.
+When asked by The Telegraph about his early musical influences, said John Wilson, Conductor, “Brass bands.
 Coming from a working-class background, the tradition of amateur music-making was important to me…”